tedklin/dynamical/docs/design.md

         - Users can easily create special matrices (through functions defined by Eigen) of the correct type.
         - Eliminate the verbosity of declaring Eigen library fixed matrix types.
     - public constant A, B, C, D
         - Eliminate the need for trivial getters ([C.131](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c131-avoid-trivial-getters-and-setters)).
+It doesn't make sense for the system dynamics of a plant to be modified after initialization.
     - protected state and output
-        - Encapsulation for safety.
+        - Standard encapsulation.
 - constructor
     - deleted default constructor
         - In general, it doesn't make sense to create a Plant without any dynamics.
         - Note that if users do need to create a Plant without any dynamics, they can still do so explicitly.
-    - only one defined constructor, with default arguments for the C and D matrices
+    - one defined constructor, with default arguments for the C and D matrices and the initial state vector as the first argument.
         - I don't have much experience with implementation of state-space controllers in practice, so I don't really know if this was the best decision.
 The considerations I took for the design of the constructor(s) for this class are as follows:
             - In my school's (very) introductory systems class ([EECS16B](https://inst.eecs.berkeley.edu/~ee16b/sp20/)), the C and D matrices are ignored.
 It is assumed that all states are outputs (x_vec = y_vec, so C = Identity) and that there is no feedthrough (D = Zero).
             - The [Wikipedia page for state-space controllers](https://en.wikipedia.org/wiki/State-space_representation) also notes that C and D are fairly commonly defaulted to the identity and zero matrices in practice.
 However, from my own personal observations (videos, papers, other code) it seems as if an explicit C is often pretty necessary (we often can't measure states directly due to feasibility / cost constraints).
-On the other hand, I haven't seen as strong of a need for the D matrix, so D might be safe to ignore in many cases.
+On the other hand, I haven't seen as strong of a need for the D matrix (and it seems like it would save on computation), so D might be safe to ignore in many cases.
-            - Having default arguments for C and D matrices adapts to all of the above situations.
             - It is more common to need to specify a nonzero initial state vector x than to define C and D explicitly.
 I also wanted to keep the ABCD matrices together for more intuitive instantiation (as opposed to sandwiching like A,B,x,C,D).
 As a result, the initial state vector goes as the first argument.
                 - It should be noted that this opens up opportunity for error when initializing a Plant type implementation (i.e. trying to initialize a DiscretePlant with arguments ABCD, forgetting that the A will become x, B will become A, and so forth).
 I'm fairly certain the compiler would throw an error if this does happen, but I haven't tested this.
+    - no explicitly defined copy-control.
+        - Rule of Zero.

 *DiscretePlant*
 - *namespace dynamical*